 - The Teacher Education for Inclusion (TE4I) Profile of Inclusive Teachers and its importance for school leaders developing teachers;

 - The Organisation of Provision to Support Inclusive Education and Raising the Achievement of all Learners in Inclusive Education projects’ findings regarding leadership;

 - International and European Union recommendations on leadership.

 Ms Donnelly presented the new Supporting Inclusive School Leadership (SISL) project, speaking about the initial work on core functions of leadership and the development of inclusive leadership models.
 The SISL project aims to develop and promote inclusive school-level leadership through national and local level policy frameworks and support mechanisms.

 Professor James Spillane of Northwestern University, USA, presented a key note address via video link, focusing on his university’s study of distributed leadership and the connections between leadership, teaching practice and managing relationships.

 The first workshop was led by Glanmire Community College staff members, who presented their ‘learning to learn’ initiative, which used work from sports science/coaching to look at creating opportunities to improve behaviour.
 Learners, teachers and parents worked on their self-management and information management.
 The initiative provided leadership opportunities for teachers and was a basis for collaborative practice, which has led to improved results in the subjects involved.

-The second workshop focused on ‘Looking at our School’, the Irish quality framework (2016).
+The second workshop led by Walterstown National School and Cloghroe National School, both in Co Cork, focused on focused on ‘Looking at our School’, the Irish quality framework (2016).
 In particular, the input considered developing leadership opportunities for teachers within the school.